jgrss/geowombat/doc/source/tutorial-config.rst

         with gw.open('image.tif') as src:
             # do something

-:func:`geowombat.config.update` stores keywords in a dictionary.
+:class:`geowombat.config.update` stores keywords in a dictionary.
 To see all GeoWombat configuration keywords, just iterate over the dictionary.

 .. ipython:: python